Tracking the Latest Minnesota Vikings Super Bowl Odds in 2025

 Where Can I Bet on the Minnesota Vikings to Win the Super Bowl?

 You can't bet on the Vikings to win the Super Bowl on most major Minnesota sportsbook apps until sports betting becomes legal in the state.
-But you can bet at sportsbooks such as BetMGM, Caesars, FanDuel and DraftKings in states where betting is legal.
+But you can bet at sportsbooks such as BetMGM, Caesars, FanDuel, and DraftKings in states where betting is legal.
 Bettors must be at least 21 years old and within state lines.

 Unfortunately, sports betting in Minnesota is not yet legal.
 Bettors will have to place their Vikings' Super Bowl wager in a state that offers legalized sports betting.